 is full of swimmers and the playground buzzing with children and their parents.

-Those who were here during the 1950s will remember the festival and firework displays,
+Brookliners remember the community festival and firework displays, held each

 Moore Park has seen many upgrades over the